fbpx

 Since we go deep on our reviews here at Fathercraft, here are a few more things you might consider.

 Weight.
 Cradlewise is very heavy.
 Especially compared to Snoo.
 This, of course, makes sense since it’s so much bigger, and not that big a deal unless you think you’re going to move it back and forth for naps and bedtimes or travel with it.
-Nope.
-This is put it in a spot (like next to your bed) and move it when it’s time to transition to the nursery type heavy.
+This is a put it in a spot and move it when it’s time to transition to the nursery type of heavy.

 Cradlewise caused some sort of interference with The Owlet Smart Sock.
-Gordy’s primary monitoring device were the Owlet Smart Sock and Cam.
+Jon and Andrew used the Owlet Smart Sock and Cam.
 When he was in Cradlewise, the Owlet Sock base station had to be moved closer to him to prevent this interference.

 Pricing and where to buy